 The first thing to decide is what problem you are trying to solve.
 Some travelers want a private guide for Kanazawa city itself.
 Others are really looking for a private car day trip from Kanazawa to Shirakawa-go and Takayama.
-Those are different products, with different costs, pacing, and planning burdens.
+Those are different products, with different costs, pacing, and planning burdens — and the right choice depends entirely on your itinerary.

 Quick Answer